 Introduction

-However, many Webflow users quickly discover that the platform’s native RSS feeds often publish only summaries or preview text, rather than the full article content.
+However, Webflow’s native RSS feeds often publish only summaries or preview text — not the full article content.

-This can cause problems when you want subscribers or external platforms to receive the entire article body, including images, rich text formatting, and media.
+This creates problems when you need to distribute complete articles, including images, rich text formatting, and media.

-In this guide, we’ll explain why this happens and how you can generate full-content RSS feeds directly from your Webflow CMS.
+In this guide, we’ll explain why this happens and how to generate full-content RSS feeds directly from your Webflow CMS.

 Why Native Webflow RSS Feeds Only Show Summaries

-Webflow automatically generates RSS feeds for CMS collections.
-These feeds are typically used for blogs and news sections.
+Webflow automatically generates RSS feeds for CMS collections, typically for blogs or news content.

 As a result, RSS subscribers often receive: